 That experience allows us to recognize how insurers evaluate these claims and why early legal guidance often plays an important role.

-What Is Considered Distracted Driving Under Virginia Law?
+What is Considered Distracted Driving Under Virginia Law?

 Distracted driving involves any activity that takes a driver’s attention away from safely operating a vehicle.
 Although cell phone use receives the most attention, distractions come in many forms.